pppest/devault-pkgbuild/README.md

-# DeVault wallet AUR PKGBUILDS
+# DeVault wallet AUR PKGBUILDs

 NOT COMPLETELY READY
 seems some qt dependecies needs to be added